 This is probably going to sound like a rehash of a previous post, but if you’re anything like me, sometimes you need to hear things a few times before they really sink in.
 Or in my case, MANY times.

 I’m actually a pretty quick study most of the time, but with the case of anxiety, I tend to be a little slow in learning the best way to handle it.
 The way I phrased that last part may even indicate part of the challenge: the fact that I view anxiety as something that must be “handled.”
 I think the challenge is compounded by the fact that anxiety isn’t just something you can figure out in your head.
 I mean, I’ve got the head stuff down.
 It’s when things migrate to my body that it gets hard.
 If you’ve ever had anything like an anxiety attack, you know what I’m talking about.
 No matter what you know in your educated, perfectly reasonable mind, when your heart starts racing, your stomach knots up and your jaw clenches, all of that flies out the window.
-You are in full down panic mode and you will do whatever you can to stop it.
+You are in full out panic mode and you will do whatever you can to stop it.

 This is great if you only go into this mode when there’s a real challenge around — being attacked by a mugger or chased by a 3-legged dragon, say.
 But many of us have more sensitive panic switches and we find ourselves getting triggered by everyday occurrences.
 With me, I just so happen to get anxious around food.
 Great.
 Something that I HAVE to encounter multiple times a day and that is practically the SOURCE OF ALL LIFE, also happens to freak me out.
 Lovely.
 (Granted, not every food or every meal sets me off, but if you think about how many times we eat or are exposed to the option to eat everyday, the odds are against me.)